Kemi Badenoch attacks council over unsent postal ballots

 “Now they’ve potentially disenfranchised up to 2,600 postal voters by FORGETTING to send them their ballot papers.”

-He said the council was delivering postal ballots by hand in a bid to resolve the matter, but warned a close result on election night could be challenged if a large proportion are not returned.
+He said the council had been delivering postal ballots by hand in a bid to resolve the matter, but warned a close result on election night could be challenged if a large proportion are not returned.

 There is speculation this could thwart any bid by Ms Badenoch to stand in a Tory leadership contest.